 Besides treating patients, predictive analytics can also help to manage the hospital and other medical institutions' workflows.

-Managing healthcare institution, especially on the day-to-day operation level, is a significant undertaking.
+Managing healthcare institutions, especially on the day-to-day operation level, is a significant undertaking.
 The predictive algorithm can streamline some of its elements and boost the services' efficiency by avoiding operational downtime and stalling.

 On the other hand, predictions can be used to optimize the workflow of various departments: